DimitryGonzales/DimitryGonzales.github.io/README.md

 # Dimitry's Website

 This website serves as a dynamic showcase of who I am as a programmer and developer.
-It highlights my experiences, ongoing projects, and social connections, all in one place.
+It highlights my experiences and ongoing projects, all in one place.
 Regularly updated to reflect my growth and new accomplishments, it offers a clear view of my evolving skills and passions in software development.

 <br>